 Charles City is a somewhat small city located in the state of Iowa.
 With a population of 7,455 people and three constituent neighborhoods, Charles City is the 53rd largest community in Iowa.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Charles City is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Charles City isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Charles City are a mix of both white- and blue-collar jobs.
 Overall, Charles City is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Charles City who work in sales jobs (13.23%), office and administrative support (12.12%), and management occupations (6.32%).
+There are especially a lot of people living in Charles City who work in sales jobs (13.10%), office and administrative support (11.93%), and food service (6.97%).

-The education level of Charles City citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.17% of adults 25 and older in Charles City have a college degree.
+The percentage of adults in Charles City who are college-educated is close to the national average for all communities of 21.84%: 17.66% of the adults in Charles City have a bachelor's degree or advanced degree.

 The people who call Charles City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Charles City residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Charles City include English, Irish, Norwegian, and Danish.
+Important ancestries of people in Charles City include Irish, English, Norwegian, and Dutch.

 The most common language spoken in Charles City is English.
 Other important languages spoken here include Spanish and African languages.